jellybob/text_tractor/README.md

 you want support for publishing individual pieces of content then you'll need to submit a patch unless I end up with a client who wants that feature.
 (That client could be you if you really want it.)

+If you're deploying this on your own server, keep in mind that it requires Ruby 1.9.2 (I might relax that requirement if there's enough demand, but it makes the syntax in the views much cleaner).

 ## Contributing ##

 If you want to contribute, fork this repository, and submit a pull request when you're done.
 I won't accept patches which don't